nosratheno/clyell/_posts/recipes/2018-11-14-miso-ramen.md

 1. First
     * Mince garlic, and ginger (to taste)
-    * Chop shallots separating the whites + 2 inches, from the rest which will be garnish
+    * Chop shallots separating the whites, from the rest which will be garnish
 1. Stock
     * Heat stock
     * Add sake, mirin, and pepper to stock